sshd911/visual-lineage-luigi-mansion/README.md

-<h1 align='center'>Visual Lineage - Pacman</h1>
+<h1 align='center'>Visual Lineage - Luigi Mansion</h1>
-Easily pacman with computer vision using handtrackig
+Easily Luigi Mansion with computer vision using handtrackig

 ## Usage

 When a black screen appears, hold your hand in front of the screen.
-Your index finger will be tracked, and moving your index finger will move Pacman.
+Your index finger will be tracked, and moving your index finger will move Luigi.

 ## Installation